How Is Bladder Cancer Diagnosed?

 Diagnosing bladder cancer is a process that involves multiple steps.
-Many patients diagnosed with bladder cancer experience symptoms related to urination—visible urine in the blood is the most common symptom—and visit their primary healthcare provider to have their symptoms checked.
+Many patients diagnosed with bladder cancer experience symptoms related to urination— visible blood in the urine is the most common symptom—and visit their primary healthcare provider to have their symptoms checked.
 Other patients have not noticed symptoms, but their healthcare provider finds a sign of bladder cancer during a routine check-up and carries out further testing.

 Screening involves testing a patient for a condition even if the patient has no symptoms.1 Bladder cancer screening is not routinely recommended for the general public.
 However, some healthcare providers may recommend screening for patients who have a high risk of bladder cancer, such patients who have already had bladder cancer, who have certain bladder-related birth defects, or who are exposed to specific types of toxic substances in the workplace.

-What are typical first steps in diagnosing bladder cancer?
+What are first steps in diagnosing bladder cancer?